 Cilantro Mexican Grill, San Fernando Valley

-It’s been hailed as the best burrito in North Hollywood—and this Chevron, about 8 kilometres north of Universal Studios Hollywood off State Highway 170, also offers a serious deal: Your lunch burrito often costs less than $10 (choose from carnitas, shrimp, or even beef tongue).
+It’s been hailed as the best burrito in North Hollywood—and this Chevron, about 5 miles north of Universal Studios Hollywood off State Highway 170, also offers a serious deal: Your lunch burrito often costs less than $10 (choose from carnitas, shrimp, or even beef tongue).
 Chef Adolfo Perez was trained at Pasadena’s Le Cordon Bleu and has gotten raves for his sublime surf-and-turf burrito with shrimp and Angus steak, but the low-key food counter also has breakfast burritos and bowls, tortas, tacos, and even a soup du jour.

 Big Sur River Inn, Big Sur

 Along one of the most scenic stretches of Highway 1, this inn and restaurant was the first hotel in the Big Sur area when it opened as the Apple Pie Inn in 1934—and it still follows the old roadside tradition of offering food, lodging, and gas.
 Sit on the restaurant’s river-view deck and try the Carrot Cake French Toast Bites or original-recipe apple pie; or go into the General Store and build a to-go delight at the acclaimed Burrito and Pizza Bar.

 Harris Ranch Express BBQ, Coalinga